EQT VAG/MQB Knowledge Base

 Coil Packs:

 Stock, absolutely ZERO need to change them unless they are broken.
 No performance benefits by changing them.
 If they are bad, put new OEM ones.
+If you need new ones, we have a great price for them.

 Spark Plugs: